Table of Contents

 - the Create button from the side navigation

-- the More Actions button on schedule
+- the More button on schedule

 - the Convert to Job button on an approved quote